 If you only have a 12 volt transformer there are several techniques that you can employ to reduce your voltage drop.
 Here are a few:

 Don't load up a run with fixtures that require lots of power.
 If you've got a run that has more than 150 watts consider breaking that run into to runs of 75 or so watts.

-Daisy chaining systems can mean you’ll have a higher voltage going to the first fixture on the system than the last fixture.
+Hub vs Daisy Chain Layout Daisy chaining systems can mean you'll have a higher voltage going to the first fixture on the system than the last fixture.
 This could possibly reduce the lifespan of each of these two lights.
 Use a hub system instead that will evenly balance power distribution to each light.

 Don't put fixtures that are close to the transformer on the same run with fixtures that are a long way from the transformer.
 Instead put all of the nearby fixtures on one run and put the ones furthest away on another.
 At the same time try not to have too many fixtures on the long run.

 If you've got a line of fixtures on a run that is 50' from your transformer for example, attached the wire that runs back to the transformer to the middle of the wire that feeds the run.
 This will result in even distribution and the run will resemble a 'T' shape instead of an 'L' shape.

 300-watt transformer showing plug-in for timer module and photo cell.
 This transformer has taps ranging form 12v to 15v.
 If you are unsure about whether or not you have too much voltage loss let us check it for you.
 We'll be right out for a no-obligation consultation.
 We'll check your system and if adjustments need to be made we'll be happy to give you our advice or make the adjustments for you.
 Visit our web site at www.AbulousLighting.com, call/text 662-Abulous (662-228-5687) or email firstname.lastname@example.org